hipe/tmx/doc/010-extra-conventional-conventions.md

 a sense for the relative cost of changing the method (variously in terms of name, signature, behavior, deleting the method; etc).

-because the method is not part of your public API (in a [semver] sense), you do not have to bump your version number when you change the method.
+because the method is not part of your public API (in the [semver] sense), you do not have to bump your version number when you change the method.

 however, to change the method *will* impact your "whole" project (for